On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy: Optimal Barrier and Verification of the Optimality

 where the left \emph{(}resp., right\emph{)} hand side can be interpreted as the instant average amount of growth \emph{(}in the sense of exponential moments\emph{)} of the surplus process at solvent \emph{(}resp., insolvent\emph{)} times.
-In view of the above inequality, the insurer may prefer staying in the insolvent state to quickly accumulate surplus instead of switching to the solvent state with a slower surplus growth.
-As a consequence, it may force the regulator to reset the safety barrier in the way that $c\downarrow0$ \emph{(}if $U$ is still well defined\emph{)} to avoid long term interventions.
-The auxiliary function $\ell_{c}^{(q,\lambda)}(x)$ defined in \eqref{ell.def.} is then reduced to $\ell_{c}^{(q,\lambda)}(x)=W_{q}(0+)Z_{q}(x,\widetilde{\Phi}_{q+\lambda})$, and the candidate optimal barrier defined in \eqref{def.d*} is also reduced to
+In view of the above inequality, the insurer may prefer staying in the insolvent state to quickly accumulate surplus instead of running the business in the solvency state with a slower surplus growth.
+To resolve this dilemma and to reduce the long term costly interventions, the regulator may need to set the safety barrier in the way that $c\downarrow0$ \emph{(}suppose $U$ is still well defined\emph{)}.
+The candidate optimal barrier defined in \eqref{def.d*} is reduced to